MicrosoftDocs/azure-docs/articles/azure-sql/migration-guides/virtual-machines/sql-server/individual-databases-migration-guide.md

 ### Online Migration

-To perform an online migration using backup and restore, follow these steps:
+To perform an online migration using backup, restore, and log shipping follow these steps:

 1. Setup connectivity to target SQL Server on Azure VM, based on your requirements.
 See [Connect to a SQL Server Virtual Machine on Azure (Resource Manager)](../../../virtual-machines/windows/ways-to-connect-to-sql.md).
 1. Migrate objects outside user database (see objects outside user database) such as Logins, Jobs and Server level objects.